BretFisher/udemy-docker-mastery/compose-assignment-1/README.md

 - This empty directory is where you should create a docker-compose.yml
 - Use the `drupal:8.8.2` image along with the `postgres:12.1` image
-- Set the version to 2
+- 2020 update: No version needed in compose files!
+All 2.x and 3.x features supported without version key.
 - Use `ports` to expose Drupal on 8080
 - Be sure to setup POSTGRES_PASSWORD on postgres image
 - Walkthrough Drupal config in browser at `http://localhost:8080`